What Is TheCIL?

 Disability and Employment: Seeing Yourself in the Competitive Workplace – Webinar Recording

-Disability and Employment: Seeing Yourself in the Competitive Workplace – Webinar The transition from school to career is a journey for everyone, but does having a disability make it more difficult – or just different?
-Come find fresh perspectives and insights on the intersection of disability and employment as we discuss real experiences of having a disability in competitive workplaces, positioning yourself for success, and the evolving narrative of disability employment.
-Live captioning will be provided for this event.
-If you need additional accommodations, please tell us below or contact firstname.lastname@example.org by 9/14/2020.
-Panelists: Chris Williams - Stock Plan Administrator & Neurodiversity Community Global Co-Chair, Square Eric M. Harris - Legislative Advocate, Disability Rights California Jen Emira - PMP, Microsoft Tiffany Yu - CEO & Founder, Diversability
+The transition from school to career is a journey for everyone, but does having a disability make it more difficult – or just different?
+Find fresh perspectives and insights on the intersection of disability and employment as we discuss real experiences of having a disability in competitive workplaces, positioning yourself for success, and the evolving narrative of disability employment.
+Panelists: Chris Williams - Stock Plan Administrator & Neurodiversity Community Global Co-Chair, Square Eric M. Harris - Legislative Advocate, Disability Rights California Jen Emira - PMP, Microsoft Jennifer Stollman, Ph.D. - Director of Consulting Services, Flexability Tiffany Yu - CEO & Founder, Diversability